 - Social Signals : Does the site have an active social media presence?

-- Use of keywords : Are the chosen keywords used appropriately in the content, titles, URLs and meta descriptions?
+- Keyword Usage : Are the chosen keywords used appropriately in content, titles, URLs and meta descriptions?

 - Location : Are the results relevant to the geographic location of the searcher?